androidessence/androidessence.com/_posts/2018-06-01-breaking-the-buzzwords-barrier-viewmodel.md

 2. The ViewModel interracts with the Repository we made in the last section to fetch data.
 It also checks to make sure it's not pulling data redundently.
 3. The ViewModel also manages a [CompositeDisposable](http://reactivex.io/RxJava/javadoc/io/reactivex/disposables/CompositeDisposable.html) which holds our network subscription, and clears the network subscription when our ViewModel is cleared.
 This is to avoid memory leaks if there's a long running request.

+If you don't understand the RxJava code below, head back to [part 2]({{ site.baseurl }}{% link _posts/2018-05-31-breaking-the-buzzwords-barrier-room-rx-repository.md %}) for some notes and links to external resources.

 ```kotlin
 	class AccountViewModel(private val repository: CCRepository) : ViewModel() {
 	    private val compositeDisposable = CompositeDisposable()